brianSites/Brian-Sites-YouTube/manuals/youtube.md

 ### Controls

 The control menu is the core of the website.
-It house the converter, the website controls and the video controls.
-These are essential to the program and a lack of these will cause the program to crash.
+It houses the converter, the website controls and the video controls.
+These are essential to the program and a lack of these will cause the program to crash or render it obsolete.

 ## Usage